nicollasricas/vscode-deck/README.md

 **Don't forget to change it in Visual Studio Code settings or you won't be able to connect and use the available features.**

 _I recommend using 127.0.0.1 as your IP address instead of localhost_.

-## Getting Commands ID

-In Visual Studio Code open _File->Preferences->Keyboard Shortcuts_, find the command you want, right-click it and _Copy Command Id_.